cncf/devstats.archive/README.md

 To add new metrics we need to:
 1) Define parameterized SQL (with `{{from}}` and `{{to}}` params) that returns this metric data.
 2) Define this metric in [metrics/metrics.yaml](https://github.com/cncf/gha2db/blob/master/metrics/metrics.yaml) (file used by `gha2db_sync` tool).
-3) If metrics create data gaps (for example returns multipe rows with different counts depending on data range), add automatic filling gaps in [metrics/gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml) (file is used by `z2influx` tool).
+3) If metrics create data gaps (for example returns multiple rows with different counts depending on data range), add automatic filling gaps in [metrics/gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml) (file is used by `z2influx` tool).
 4) Add test coverage in [metrics_test.go](https://github.com/cncf/gha2db/blob/master/metrics_test.go).
 5) Add Grafana dashboard or row that displays this metric.
 6) Export new Grafana dashboard to JSON.